Bentley University Institutional Review Board Policies and Procedures

 The chairperson shall send an applicant written notice of the IRB’s actions, and in the case of tentative approval or disapproval, reason will be given.

-In any instance in which a project has been exempted or approved by the IRB of another institution, which has a multiple project assurance with the federal government, at the chairperson’s discretion the other board’s exemption or approval may be accepted as the same as, and in lieu of, a review by Bentley College’s IRB.
+In any instance in which a project has been exempted or approved by the IRB of another institution, which has a multiple project assurance with the federal government, at the chairperson’s discretion the other board’s exemption or approval may be accepted as the same as, and in lieu of, a review by Bentley University’s IRB.

 Formal notification to the project director shall include a timetable established by the board for continuing review of the project.
 The timetable shall be established in accordance to the degree of risk involved, and shall not be of shorter length than one year.
 The project director shall be required to adhere to the timetable.